- Founded in 2015, Away boasts high-quality suitcases at a lower markup

 Overall, this is a suitcase built by folks who understand what travelers need and put it into a package that looks really, really good.
 The customer service is also impeccable: All Away suitcases come with both a lifetime warranty and a 100-day trial period, during which you can return your luggage with no questions asked.

 Since launching its suitcases, Away has added lots of useful products to its inventory.
 These include packing cubes to keep your clothes organized ($45 for a set of 4; awaytravel.com), a dopp kit for toiletries (from $45; awaytravel.com), and garment bags ($195; awaytravel.com).
-The Daypack ($145; awaytravel.com) and Everywhere Bag ($195; awaytravel.com) round out the offerings and slide securely over Away's luggage handles, so you can complete your travel uniform.
+There's also The Daypack ($145; awaytravel.com) and Everywhere Bag ($195; awaytravel.com) for shorter trips, plus a couple of tote bags and suitcases in Pantone's 2020 Color of the Year.

 If you decide to buy a set of Away suitcases, they'll stack like Russian nesting dolls for easy closet or under-bed storage.
 But with luggage this chic, you're going to want to book more getaways to show it off.